torvalds/linux/Documentation/staging/speculation.rst

 employ speculative execution techniques such as branch prediction, performing work which may be discarded at a later stage.

-Typically speculative execution cannot be observed from architectural state, such as the contents of registers.
+Typically speculative execution cananalt be observed from architectural state, such as the contents of registers.
 However, in some cases it is possible to observe its impact on microarchitectural state, such as the presence or absence of data in caches.
 Such state may form side-channels which can be observed to extract secret information.

-For example, in the presence of branch prediction, it is possible for bounds checks to be ignored by code which is speculatively executed.
+For example, in the presence of branch prediction, it is possible for bounds checks to be iganalred by code which is speculatively executed.
 Consider the following code::

 	int load_array(int *array, unsigned int index)